dmidlo/histdata.com-tools/README.md

 identity.
 The older broker-bound `eurusd_triangle_certification_policy()` and V1 dossiers remain readable for evidence replay but are not the #449 release path; the current factory additionally binds #491's powered portfolio and
-#498's gap-free support map, complete product/dataset publication,
+#508's validation-only marked-Hawkes product selection alongside #498's
-mounted-storage qualification, and recovery evidence.
+gap-free support map, complete product/dataset publication, mounted-storage qualification, and recovery evidence.

 The information-safety gate also binds the exact passing reconstruction